-The Blue Card Concussion Initiative (BCCI) is a new process being introduced to rugby at the community level across all Mitre 10 Cup provinces from the commencement of the 2017 season.
-First trialed by the Northland Rugby Union in 2014, the initiative is designed to improve player welfare in relation to brain injuries like head knocks and concussion.
+The Blue Card Concussion Initiative (BCCI) was first introduced in the Bay of Plenty in 2017 and is now in its second year of implementation.
+This initiative is designed to improve player welfare in relation to brain injuries like head knocks and concussion.
 It is an extension of the existing Graduated Return To Play (GRTP) Stages, that has been in place for a number of years.

-Prior to the commencement of the competition season, all referees that are going to be officiating in any senior rugby match (Representative, Premier, Division 1, Premier Development, Sub Union Senior, Senior Reserve, Colts or Womens fixture) will be required to attend specific Medical Training by a NZ Rugby approved medical person on recognising the Symptoms of Concussion.
+Prior to the commencement of each season, all referees that are going to be officiating in any senior rugby match (Representative, Premier Mens, Premier Womens, Division 1, Premier Development, Sub Union Senior or Senior Reserve fixture) will be required to attend specific Medical Training by a NZ Rugby approved medical person on recognising the Symptoms of Concussion.
 Only referees that attend this training are authorised to issue Blue Cards.

-If, during any senior match or during any secondary school or Junior match where a “BCCI Trained referee” is in control and the referee identifies a player suspected of suffering from a head knock or concussion, the referee will issue “A BLUE CARD” and the suspected injured player must leave the field immediately and will not be permitted to play for a minimum of 21 days (any player 19 or over) or 23 days (any player under 19 years).
+If, during a match where a “BCCI Trained referee” is in control and the referee identifies a player suspected of suffering from a head knock or concussion, the referee will issue “A BLUE CARD” and the suspected injured player must leave the field immediately and will not be permitted to play for a minimum of 21 days (any player 19 or over) or 23 days (any player under 19 years).

 The power of a referee to remove an injured person is NOT new and has existed in law for some time.
-World Rugby Laws of the Game Law 3.10 states:
+The 2018 World Rugby Laws of the Game Law 3.22 states:

 NZ Rugby Domestic Safety Law Variation Law 3.10 states: